nhsconnect/gpconnect/pages/appointments/appointments_wireframes.md

 tags: [design,appointments]
 sidebar: appointments_sidebar
 permalink: appointments_wireframes.html
-summary: "Wireframe mock-ups of what GP Connect Appointment Management might look like in a consumer application."
+summary: "Wireframe mock-ups of what GP Connect Appointment Management might look like in a consumer application"
 ---

 ## Retrieve a patient's appointments ##